greghoole/magento_extensions/README.md

 UltimateNewMedia_DisableAdd - Add an attribute that is used on the front end to hide add to cart functionality

+UltimateNewMedia_HidePricing - Simple configuration option to hide pricing from customers until after they login

 UltimateNewMedia_Inventory - Addition of attributes and functionality to check low inventory threshold and make sure it isn't bypassed if two (or more) orders are placed at once

 UltimateNewMedia_MfgFlag - Add an attribute to display a manufacturer part number (custom attribtue) instead of the SKU